Diallo75012/kubeadm_updating_cluster/notes.md

   validations:
     - expression: "object.spec.replicas <= 5"
 ```
+Here: `resourceRules` is the "selector" of what kind of object (Deployment, Pod, etc.) and on what kind of action (Create, Update, Delete) the policy must run.

 ## a `ValidatingAdmissionPolicyBinding`
 different values that can be taken by `validationActions` in `ValidatingAdmissionPolicyBinding`: